alan-turing-institute/ModMon/validation_scripts/guidance.md

 |  |-- run_model.py                <- Required: Takes trained model.sav as arg (language of choice e.g. run_model.R)
 |  |-- model.sav                   <- Optional: file ext. of choice (alternately don't include this and run_model.py also trains model)
 |  |-- metadata.csv                <- Required: Manually compiled
-|  |-- training_metrics.csv        <- Optional: Output of your model training (not essential)
+|  |-- metrics.csv      					 <- Required: Output of analyst run of run_model.py
-|  |-- prediction_metrics.csv      <- Required: Output of analyst run of run_model.py (essential)
+|  |-- training_metrics.csv        <- Optional: Output of your model training

 ```

-This is one example, but only the `run_model.py` and `prediction_metrics.csv` are essential.
+This is one example, but only the `run_model.py` and `metrics.csv` are essential.
 If the `run_model.py` script also trains the model, instead of loading the pre-trained model, that's fine.

 ## File templates

-Template for `prediction_metrics.csv` and `training_metrics.csv`.
+Template for `metrics.csv` and `training_metrics.csv`.
 Must have a metric and a value column.

 |metric|value|
 | ---  | --- |